Halimat-Yakubu/NexAura-Contact-Manager/README.md

 ### First Run:
 On the first run, the program will:
-1. Create the directory `~/.local/share/contact_manager/` if it doesn't exist
+1. Create the directory `~/.local/share/contact_manager/` if it doesn't exist.
-2. Display: `No existing contacts file found.
-Starting fresh.`
-3. Show the main menu
+2. Show the main menu with a prompt to get started.

 ---